ubccr/xdmod/README.md

 The resulting tarball will be located in `open_xdmod/build`.

 #### RPM

+This process has been tested on CentOS 6 and CentOS 7.
+Known issues are documented in the [Building FAQ](#building-faq) below.
+If you run into any issues not listed below on these or any other platforms, please let us know.

 This procedure assumes your `rpmbuild` directory is `~/rpmbuild`.
 If it is not, substitute accordingly.